ChristianFrattini/rockside-historic-racing/README.md

 ADMIN
-add validation error messages on spare parts form show a message such as "nothing yet..." if there is no data in the tables implement search bar? change dashboard to live numbers admin area
+add validation error messages on spare parts form show a message such as "nothing yet..." if there is no data in the tables DONE implement search bar? change dashboard to live numbers admin area DONE

 ############################################################################